BradleyCulley/bradleyculley.github.io/_posts/2023-02-17-broken-solved-and-unsolved.md

 </p>

 <p>
-    More recently, another British scientist, Roger Penrose - a 2020 Laureat of the Nobel Prize in Physics - developed a theory called "Conformal cyclic cosmology (CCC)", which holds there's always been a cycles of big bangs and big crunches, since literally forever ago.
+    More recently, another British scientist, Roger Penrose - a 2020 Laureat of the Nobel Prize in Physics - developed a theory called "Conformal cyclic cosmology (CCC)", which holds there's always been a cycles of big bangs and big crunches, since literally forever ago.<br/>
-    The theory was popularized in Penrose's 2010 book "Cycles of Time: An Extraordinary New View of the Universe".
+    The theory was popularized in Penrose's 2010 book "Cycles of Time: An Extraordinary New View of the Universe".<br/>
-    Penrose claims there's experimental evidence of CCC, in the form of rings present the afterglow of the Big Bang.
+    Penrose claims there's experimental evidence of CCC, in the form of rings present the afterglow of the Big Bang.<br/>
-    The afterglow of the Big Bang is known as the cosmic microwave background (CMB).
+    The afterglow of the Big Bang is known as the cosmic microwave background (CMB).<br/>
-    This diagram from one of Penrose's papers on CCC shows the core idea - cycles of time:
+    This diagram from one of Penrose's papers on CCC shows the core idea - cycles of time:<br/>
     <div align="center">
       <img style="width: 30vw;" src="https://bradleyculley.github.io/images/ccc_diagram.png" />
         <div style="font-size: 12px; font-style: italic;">⁵</div>
     </div>
-    This shows the alleged rings:
+    This shows the alleged rings:<br/>
     <div align="center">
       <img style="width: 30vw;" src="https://bradleyculley.github.io/images/alleged_rings_in_the_CMB.png" />
         <div style="font-size: 12px; font-style: italic;">⁵</div>